 This post was originally published on the Impatient Optimists site through the Bill & Melinda Gates Foundation.

 Digital technology is rapidly changing the way we design and offer financial products.
 Consumers who were unreachable by brick-and-mortar banks can now access formal financial services quickly and cheaply through their mobile phones or prepaid cards.
 But while digital financial services (DFS) offer a multitude of benefits for the poor, they are not without their own set of challenges.Experts from over 30 countries recently met in Antalya, Turkey for Responsible Finance Forum VI (RFF VI) to discuss these challenges and devise a set of actions to address them.
-Co-organized by Innovations for Poverty Action and several other global development organizations, RFF VI fostered an evidence-based, interactive discussion among regulators, practitioners, researchers, and development experts on advancing inclusive and responsible financial services, financial capability programs, and consumer protections in a digital world.
+Co-organized by Innovations for Poverty Action (IPA) and several other global development organizations, RFF VI fostered an evidence-based, interactive discussion among regulators, practitioners, researchers, and development experts on advancing inclusive and responsible financial services, financial capability programs, and consumer protections in a digital world.

 Providing clear and accurate information about products can help consumers choose products that best serve their needs, and disclosure is therefore a key theme within consumer protection.
 Xavier, what are the implications of your research for improving the effectiveness of mandated disclosures?